 In 1991, she was selected as Seminole’s “Citizen of the Year.”
 In 2008, the OCPRA named her “Communicator of the Year.”
 She was also named as one of the Journal Record’s “50 Women Making a Difference” in the State of Oklahoma in 2000, 2012 and 2013 – bringing her into the “Circle of Excellence” for her three-time selection.

-Click here to read the original article in the Shawnee News-Star article about Reynolds becoming SSC's acting president.
+Click here to read the original Shawnee News-Star article about Reynolds becoming SSC's acting president.